IGC Bangladesh's focus areas are infrastructure development, firm capabilities, state effectiveness, sustainable urbanisation and food security.

 IGC Zambia focuses on domestic resource mobilisation and tax collection, infrastructure and trade and tradable sector development and competitiveness.

-The IGC operates 15 programmes in 14 partner countries throughout Africa and South Asia.
+The IGC operates programmes in nine partner countries and has ongoing engagements in a further six countries on key government priorities throughout Africa and South Asia.
 Country offices allow the IGC to be distinctive among international research initiatives in sustaining long-term policy engagement, and helping to ensure our work can be demand-led; they facilitate our work with partners, and deepen sensitivity to the political economy of policymaking.